 The Movement in Reserves Statement shows the movement from the start of the year to the end on the different reserves held.
 Usable Reserves are set aside for future policy purposes or to cover contingencies.
-The Unusable Reserves manage the movements as a result of accounting adjustments required by the Code, for capital, financial instruments, retirement, and employee benefits.
+The Unusable Reserves manage the movements as a result of

 Reserves are created by appropriating amounts out of the General Fund Balance in the Movement in Reserves Statement.

 Expenditure to be financed from a reserve is charged to the appropriate service and hence included within the 'Provision of Services' in the CIES.
 The reserve is then appropriated back in the Movement in Reserves Statement to avoid impacting on council tax.